skip to content

 Supervisor: Professor Martin Crowley

-'The Colonial Milieu: Empire, Science and the Architectonics of Modern French Thought'
+'The Colonial Milieu: Empire, State and the Architectonics of Modern French Scientific Thought (1830-1962)'

-Positioned at the intersection of modern French thought, cultural, intellectual and conceptual history, and the history of Empire, Toby's doctoral research explores interactions, in late-19th- and early-20th-century France, between colonial politics, understandings of human life, and disciplinarity in the natural and human sciences.
+Positioned at the intersection of intellectual, cultural and conceptual history, and the history of empire, Toby's doctoral research explores interactions, in 19th- and 20th-century France, between colonial politics, understandings of human life, and disciplinarity in the natural and human sciences.

 Awards, Scholarships and Prizes